Magnetization, chemical potential and entropy of degenerate

 to explain as follows.
 Namely, negative

-sign of leads to a positivity (12), that is to a paramagnetism of electron gas, how should
+leads to a positivity (12), that is to a paramagnetism of electron gas, how should

 take place, as in the absence of transverse excitations Landau’s diamagnetism

 too , naturally, is absent, and spin paramagnetism dominates [1].
-On the other hand, the same signmay be explained by signand demand of entropy positivity (note, that only the last
+On the other hand, the same sign may be explained by sign

-term in (15) contribute to derivative, because there takes place at constant)
+term in (15) contribute to derivative, because there takes place at constant

 .